What is Xenical?

 All medicines carry the risk of side effects, although not everybody will experience them.
 If you experience any side effects, tell your doctor or pharmacist as soon as you can.
 The majority of side effects experienced when taking Xenical are related to how it works in the digestive system.

 Very common side effects include headaches, abdominal pain or discomfort, an urgent or increased need to open the bowels, flatulence with discharge, oily discharge, oily or fatty stools and liquid stools.
 Low blood sugar levels can be experienced by some people with type 2 diabetes, so diabetes treatments need to be carefully monitored.

 How does Xenical work?

 The active ingredient in Xenical is called Orlistat.
 It works by attaching itself to enzymes in your digestive system (known as lipases).
-It then stops the enzymes from breaking down approximately a third of the fat you eat during a meal.
-This fat is passed with the stools.
+Once attached it then stops the enzymes from breaking down approximately a third of the fat you eat during a meal.
+This fat is then excreted from the body.

-This means that as your body is unable to take in some of the fat in the diet, it’s harder for you to gain weight.
+This means that as your body is unable to take in some of the fat in the meal, it is increasing the effect of a calorie controlled diet.